 Area Dust Control

-The main theory behind Dust Suppression is that when a water droplet comes in contact with a dust particle, it will agglomerate, and the resulting combination will be too heavy to remain suspended.
-The water droplet/dust particle combination will fall where the dust can be disposed of.
+The main theory behind dust suppression is that when a water droplet comes in contact with a dust particle, it will agglomerate, and the resulting combination will be too heavy to remain suspended.
+The water droplet/dust particle combination will fall where the dust can be collected for disposal.

-The most effective dust removal can be obtained if droplets should typically be 1 to 5 times the size of the dust that is being controlled.
-If the drops are too small, they will be unable to agglomerate with and knock down the dust particles.
-Conversely, water drops that are significantly larger than the dust particles form an air barrier around themselves, preventing the dust from gaining direct contact and encapsulation/agglomeration with the water droplet.
+The most effective dust removal is achieved when droplets are 1 to 5 times the size of the dust being controlled.
+If the drops are too small, they will be unable to agglomerate and knock down the dust particles.
+Conversely, water drops significantly larger than the dust particles form an air barrier around themselves, preventing the dust from gaining direct contact and encapsulating/agglomerating with the water droplet.

-BETE can provide droplet size distributions to aid in the selection of the correct nozzle and operating parameters
+BETE can provide droplet size distributions to help you select the correct nozzle and operating parameters for your application.

 The movement of conveying crushed stone, coal, or sand stirs up and creates a dust cloud, which can be suppressed by spraying water as a fine mist or fog.
-Adding finely sprayed water to the minerals or aggregates on conveyors or at transfer points and hoppers can prevent dust generation or suppress created dust clouds and keep them from spreading.
-The sprayed water can prevent the dust cloud from forming by adhering the dust to the mineral being processed or agglomerated with the air’s dust particles.
-Effective dust control on conveyors and transfer points can also play a critical role in preventing dust explosions and be a key safety system in processing plants and power generation facilities.
+Adding finely sprayed water to the minerals or aggregates on conveyors or at transfer points and hoppers can prevent dust generation, suppress dust clouds, and keep them from spreading.
+Spraying water will prevent the dust cloud from forming through adherence of the dust to the minerals being processed and agglomeration with the air’s dust particles.
+Effective dust control on conveyors and transfer points plays a critical role in preventing dust explosions and is a key safety system in processing plants and power generation facilities.

-For preventative dust control to be effective, coverage and distribution are essential.
+Coverage and distribution are essential for preventative dust control to be effective.
 Ensuring complete coverage of the material being transferred ensures proper wetting of all the material and prevents dust formation.
-However, over-spray can waste resources and build-up on other portions of transfer equipment.
+However, overspray potentially wastes resources and causes build-up on transfer equipment.
 In many applications, surfactants or foaming chemicals are added to help the sprayed water effectively cover and penetrate material transferred on a conveyor.

 Important factors to consider: